EtsTest-ReactNativeApps/Roofstops/README.md

 # Roofstops.com

-"Roofstops Worth The Stop" Roofstops is an app to find rooftop bars and patios nearest you!
+ReactNativeJS mobile application to find your nearest rooftop bar or restaurant.

 ### Installation